 How have costs increased compared to past years?

-Water system replacement costs have more than doubled in the past fives years.
+Water system replacement costs have more than doubled in the past five years.
 Staffing costs to deal with new financial reporting and water quality regulations also have risen by almost 50 percent in the past five years.
-Wholesale water rates have increased approximately 20 percent per year over the last two years.
+Wholesale water rates have increased by more than 10 percent per year over the past ten years.

 What has SJW done to keep rates low?

 SJW has an excellent track record of operating an efficient utility.
 Over the last five years, SJW’s operating costs (including operations, maintenance, purchased power, and administrative expenses), as a percentage of overall costs, have decreased.
 The number of customers served per employee has remained relatively stable over the last 20 years.
 The company’s non-revenue water loss (volume not billed as a result of leaks, theft, firefighting, and water quality activities) of less than 7 percent remains one of the industry’s lowest.

 About half of every dollar received from customers goes to cover costs that are beyond the control of SJW in the form of taxes and water supply costs.
 Other major cost drivers are shown below.